 Eligible collateral will include U.S. dollar-denominated cash (that is, not synthetic) ABS that have a credit rating in the highest long-term or short-term investment-grade rating category from two or more eligible nationally recognized statistical rating organizations (NRSROs) and do not have a credit rating below the highest investment-grade rating category from an eligible NRSRO.
-Eligible collateral will not include ABS that obtain such credit ratings based on the benefit of a thirdparty guarantee or ABS that an eligible NRSRO has placed on review or watch for downgrade.
+Eligible collateral will not include ABS that obtain such credit ratings based on the benefit of a third-party guarantee or ABS that an eligible NRSRO has placed on review or watch for downgrade.
 See the "Frequently Asked Questions" for further information regarding those NRSROs that are eligible under TALF for purposes of rating ABS.
 Eligible small business loan ABS also will include U.S. dollar-denominated cash ABS that are, or for which all of the underlying credit exposures are, fully guaranteed as to principal and interest by the full faith and credit of the U.S. government.
-Eligible collateral will include only ABS that are cleared through the Depository Trust Company.